mohdliyaqat/SOC_Analyst_Roadmap_2025/Wargame_Writeups/Bandit_Level_0_to_1.md

 # OverTheWire Bandit: Level 0 → Level 1 Write-up

 ## 1. Level Goal
-The password for the next level (Bandit Level 1) is stored in a file named `readme` located in the home directory of the `bandit0` user.
+The password for the next level (Bandit Level 1) is stored in a file called `readme` located in the home directory of the `bandit0` user.
 The task is to find this password and use it to log into `bandit1` via SSH on port 2220.

 ## 2. Commands Used
 * `ssh`: Secure Shell client (for connecting to the remote server).